Rummy has a number of variations, and in modern times, all those variations appear in their modern online form.

 Though Deals Rummy looks very similar to Points Rummy, there are a few things that makes it pretty different from the latter.

 First off, Deals Rummy requires 2–6 players to play, and there’s a predefined set of chips and deals, with each player receiving an equal number of chips at the beginning of a game.

-The main difference between points rummy and deals rummy is that in deals rummy, there are more than one deal in each match and the player with the maximum number of chips at the end of the game is declared the winner.
+The main difference between points rummy and deals rummy is that in deals rummy, there are more than one deal in each match and the player with the highest number of chips at the end of the game is declared the winner.

-Pool Rummy is quite different from both points rummy and deals rummy.
-In a game of Pool Rummy, the goal of a player is to get zero points because points have a negative value in the game.
-A player who reaches zero points first is the winner.
+Pool Rummy is quite different from both Points Rummy and Deals Rummy.
+In a game of Pool Rummy, the goal of the players is to get zero points because points have a negative value.
+The player who reaches zero points first is the winner.
 Moreover, a recently eliminated player can make a comeback in a Pool Rummy game if no other player in the game has scored more than 79 points.

 The key difference here is that a player who reaches 101 or 201 points (according to the format selected), the maximum points in a game, gets eliminated.

 Winning a Pool Rummy game requires forming sets and sequences in exactly the same way as in Pool Rummy and Deals Rummy.

-Please note: In Pool Rummy, a player can form a direct sequence with the rest of the cards that remain in the hand.
+Please note: In Pool Rummy, a player can form a direct sequence with the cards that remain in the hand.